-Figure 8.10.
+Figure 11.10.
 Schematic of a Double Seal (two layers of binder and aggregate)

-- 3) Use a smaller aggregate such as Mn/DOT FA-2.
+3) Use a smaller aggregate such as Mn/DOT FA-2.
 One sure way to avoid cracking windshields is to use aggregate small enough that this won't happen.
-The downside to this is the protective layer of asphalt cannot be very thick when using small aggregate. - 4) Fit the spray bar with smaller nozzles in the wheel path than in the non-traffic areas.
-Since the wheel path chips will be laying flatter, the amount of binder required will be less than in the other areas of the lane.
-By using smaller nozzles in the wheel paths, both the traffic and non-traffic areas will get the amount of binder necessary for proper embedment.
-This has been done in Texas with good results (4).
+The downside to this is the protective layer of asphalt cannot be very thick when using small aggregate.